ritesh-modi/ritesh-modi/README.md

 I'm passionate about driving innovation, sharing knowledge, and empowering the developer community through open-source contributions, writing, speaking, and mentoring.

+The latest 2 volume book I wrote is on Building your own LLM after understanding the High School Math behind it. [the first book on LLM](https://www.linkedin.com/in/ritesh-modi).

+Another book I wrote for GenAI and general Engineer's is Python async from ground up available at [Leanpub](https://leanpub.com/asyncio).

 ---

 ## 📘 Publications